mtcbpdcdubai/Webtember_MTC/docs/Session 3.md

 # **1. Intro to JavaScript**
 It's a programming language used for both front-end and back-end development.
 For Webtember, we'll be using it for front-end only.

-Do note that learning a programming language takes a lot of effort, time and dedication.
+Keep in mind that learning a programming language takes a lot of effort, time and dedication.
 This session helps you to get started on essential basics, so that you get the ✨*vibe*✨ of it.
 A lot of stuff covered here is primarily useful for React.

 Here's a summary: